-Can My Smsf Loan Money To My Business?
+My Smsf Is Able To Loan Money To My Business?

-In general, loans to a business operated by members of an SMSF is prohibited and can result in the following administrative fines:
+Loans to a business run by a member of an SMSF are generally forbidden and subject to the following administrative penalties:

 - Lending to members and relatives – 60 penalty units

 A penalty unit is now worth $210, therefore each violation costs each trustee $12,600.
 Penalties must be paid individually by the trustee (or on behalf of the corporate trustee), not by the SMSF.